-Personal Interview: Interview selection is based on interim transcripts and post secondary academic record.
+Personal Interview: Interview selection is based on interim transcripts and postsecondary academic record.
 The interim document deadline is February 1.

 Competitive applicants will be interviewed by a team to determine if they have the personal qualities necessary for the profession.
 The interview evaluates an applicant's maturity, motivation, initiative, ability to communicate, personal qualities and interests.
 The interview schedule differs every year; short-listed applicants will be advised of the interview dates by letter.

-- Spoken English Requirement: Applicants must meet a spoken English requirement.
-(See §13.3.2.) - (2) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the Dental Hygiene program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
+- Language Proficiency Requirements: All applicants must meet the English Language Proficiency and Spoken English requirements.
+(See §13.3.) - (2) Medical Testing and Immunization Requirements: Prior to orientation students admitted to the Dental Hygiene program are required to undergo medical testing for Hepatitis B and meet all immunization requirements.
 As well, a varicella titre test and a tuberculin skin test are required in the first year of the program.